Mhaidat/ai-qa-platform/docs/Decisions.md

 The platform will not enforce a specific project management methodology (Scrum, Kanban, etc.).
 Stories are the core entity.
 Releases, Sprints, and Epics are optional organizational structures.

+# Decision 004

+## Title

+Database Technology Selection

+## Decision

+The MVP will use PostgreSQL as the primary database and pgvector for storing and searching AI embeddings.

+## Reason

+PostgreSQL is suitable for SaaS applications, cost-effective, scalable, and supports relational data well.

+pgvector allows the platform to store embeddings inside PostgreSQL without introducing a separate vector database in the MVP.

+## Result

+The platform will use one database technology in the MVP while still supporting future AI Knowledge Base and RAG capabilities.